8 Must-Do Steps for Securing and Hardening Your WordPress Website

 - Make sure that your selected security provider can provide everything you need to address all five of the core factors every web developer must address: performance, monitoring, security, backups, and SEO.
 Life is easier when all of your core website need can all be met by one integrated solution.

 We’re proud of the product that Defender is today and excited about the plans we have to make it even better.
 However, WPMU DEV is a lot more than just Defender.
-We also offer award-winning 24/7 support, an innovative drag-and-drop theme builder in Upfront, some of the finest performance plugins available today in Smush and Hummingbird, dozens of additional best-in-class plugins, a learning resource that can turn you into a WordPress developer in the Academy, and a lot more.
+We also offer award-winning 24/7 support, some of the finest performance plugins available today in Smush and Hummingbird, dozens of additional best-in-class plugins, a learning resource that can turn you into a WordPress developer in the Academy, and a lot more.

 If your WordPress websites don’t mean very much to you, and you don’t mind the hassle of dealing with the fallout of a hacked site, then by all means, do absolutely nothing.